Ewwan/todo-app/README.md

-# todo-app
+# Todo app
-Created with CodeSandbox
+Created using React, Typescript, SCSS and more...